vohai2003/hdp_data_tutorials/tutorials/hdp/configuring-yarn-capacity-scheduler-with-apache-ambari/tutorial.md

 ![capacity_scheduler_section](assets/capacity_scheduler_section.png)

-Let check out the scheduling policy visually.
+Let's check out the scheduling policy visually.
 Scroll up to the top of the page and click on `Quick Links`.
 Then select `ResourceManager UI` from the dropdown.

 ![select_resourcemanagerui](assets/select_resourcemanagerui.png)